rust-embedded/embedonomicon/src/exceptions.md

 # Exception handling

-During the "Memory layout" section we decided to start out simple and leave out handling of exceptions.
-In this section we'll add support for handling exceptions; this serves as an example of how to achieve compile time overridable behavior in stable Rust (i.e. without relying on the unstable `#[linkage = "weak"]` attribute, which makes a symbol weak).
+During the "Memory layout" section, we decided to start out simple and leave out handling of exceptions.
+In this section, we'll add support for handling them; this serves as an example of how to achieve compile time overridable behavior in stable Rust (i.e. without relying on the unstable `#[linkage = "weak"]` attribute, which makes a symbol weak).

 ## Background information

 In a nutshell, *exceptions* are a mechanism the Cortex-M and other architectures provide to let applications respond to asynchronous, usually external, events.
+The most prominent type of exception, that most people will know, is the classical (hardware) interrupt.

-The exception mechanism works like
+The Cortex-M exception mechanism works like this:
-this: when the processor receives a signal or event associated to a type of exception it suspends the execution of the current subroutine (by stashing the state in the call stack) and then proceeds to execute the corresponding exception handler, another subroutine, in a new stack frame.
-After finishing the execution of the exception handler (i.e. returning from it) the processor resumes the execution of the suspended subroutine.
+When the processor receives a signal or event associated to a type of exception, it suspends the execution of the current subroutine (by stashing the state in the call stack) and then proceeds to execute the corresponding exception handler, another subroutine, in a new stack frame.
+After finishing the execution of the exception handler (i.e. returning from it), the processor resumes the execution of the suspended subroutine.

 The processor uses the vector table to decide what handler to execute.
 Each entry in the table